hschneider/neutralino-blazor/README.md

 ```
 neu build
 ```
 Neutralino depends on **libwebkit2gtk** on the target platfrom.
-So if your app does not start, you might need to install it:
+So if your app does not start, you might need to install with:
 ```
 sudo apt install libwebkit2gtk-4.1-0
 ```